iTransformers/ciscoCLI4groovy/README.md

 ```

-## Send privilege mode command over the already logged in session
+## Send privilege mode command over an already logged in session
 In this example we will demonstrate how you can send a privilege mode (15) command over ssh.
 If you want to send it over telnet just change the protocol and the port.